Skip to content

 Learn

-Does All Tea Really Come from the Same Plant?
+Does All Tea Come from the Same Plant?

-Does All Tea Really Come from the Same Plant?
+Does All Tea Come from the Same Plant?

 The answer to this age-old question is…sort of.
-All tea comes from the same species of evergreen plant, Camellia Sinensis.
-That means that other plants commonly referred to as tea like chamomile, peppermint and rooibos are not actually tea.
-Shocking, I know!
-It is the processing of the leaves that determines what type of tea it becomes.
+All tea comes from the same species of flowering evergreen, Camellia Sinensis.
 Contrary to popular belief, there is no such thing as a green tea plant or a black tea plant.
+The steps of processing that the leaves undergo determines what type of tea it becomes, oxidation being the most important.
 There are many varieties of Camellia but most are used as ornamental shrubbery.

 Sorry, I couldn’t resist that one!